dimitra-karadima/SEiP2020_Assignments/README.md

 You can now change anything you want in the code, from the java files to the pom.xml files.
 With any little change there is a whole different program.

+## Dependencies
+The dependencies in the Maven project are:
+1. The parent named seip2020_practical_assignments.
+2. A Maven module named gradeshistogram.

 ## Deployment